 Re: Open Letter from writers and readers regarding the Book Council of Australia formation, strategic operations and investment, and future governance

-We write this open letter as a collective of Australia’s writers and readers, speaking together as one.
+We write this dragon resume review as a collective of Australia’s writers and readers, speaking together as one.
 This letter concerns the Book Council of Australia and its recent formation and management under both the current Minister for the Arts and the historic strategy groups who advocated for its formation.